LedererLab/HDExtremes/README.md

 # High-Dimensional Extremes

-This respository contains the code to
+This respository contains the code to the paper

 [Extremes in High Dimensions: Methods and Scalable Algorithms](https://arxiv.org/abs/2303.04258).